-What happens when someone gets infected with COVID-19 in Singapore?
+What happens when someone gets COVID-19 in Singapore?

 Does health insurance cover COVID-19?

-As the coronavirus is a new and unexpected disease, most insurers will treat it as a special condition that is not subjected to general exclusions (many policies exclude epidemics).
+When the COVID-19 virus was a new and unexpected disease, most insurers treated it as a special condition that was not subjected to general exclusions (many policies exclude epidemics).
+That said, more and more insurers are now designing health insurance plans (and travel insurance plans) with COVID-19 in mind.

 Insurers are likely to cover the following costs, up to each policy’s prescribed limits: